AlexHw/my_seed_labs/gdb.md

 - aslr

+## pattern

+if file_name is omittet it creates a pattern directly in stdout
+> pattern create <n> [file_name]

+after using the pattern as input this command will print the offsets
+> pattern search

+if looking for a specific offset, just copy the part of the pattern, e.g., AAfAAh
+> pattern offset AAfAAh

 ## hooks

 Define hooks to print at breakpoints.
 These hooks run the commands defined in them at every breakpoint: